apisyouwonthate/book-build-apis-2/README.md

-# Build APIs You Won't Hate #2: This Time It's Serious!
+# Build APIs You Won't Hate #2: This Time It's Serious

 The API World has changed a lot since 2014, and keeping the original book up-to-date with blog posts and bonus chapters in the ebook is only holding off the inevitable for so long.